Skip to main content

 Frequently Asked Questions

-What metadata can this tool show?
+What EXIF data can this tool read?

 Are my images uploaded to a server?